-The Group has equity stakes in three blocks in Cameroon.
+The Group has equity stakes in three blocks in Cameroon: the Matanda block, the Bolongo block and the Tilapia block.
 The Group's first operated exploration well on the Oak project in the Bolongo block, offshore Cameroon, was successfully drilled and declared an oil discovery in July 2012.
-The first exploration/appraisal well in the Matanda block has been drilled and has confirmed the existence of a new gas condensate reservoir, as predicted.
+Further oil exploration activities at the Matanda oil block have been limited based on current market conditions.